bas1c1/Go-Script/README.md

 <h1 align="center"> In the last update </h1>

-In the latest update was added "exec_st" standart function, "lambda" expression and "statement" statement
+In the latest update was added "gtk" library, "ez_exec_cs_method" in "cs" library

 `~5500` lines of code